Who We Are

 Board Member

-Anuar believes that meaningful change begins with investing in people at critical moments in their lives.
 He is especially committed to supporting young people who face systemic barriers and cycles of instability.
-His work with Next Steps reflects his belief that providing education, mentorship, and structured re-entry support can help youth build stable, positive futures and break cycles of recidivism.
+His work with Next Steps reflects his belief that providing education, mentorship, and structured re-entry support helps youth build stable, positive futures and break cycles of recidivism.

 Lina is a cognitive science and education practitioner with a background working with high need youth and developing culturally responsive curriculum.
 Lina graduated Summa Cum Laude from Dartmouth College with a B. A. in Cognitive Science: Learning and Development, where she developed a research-based SEL curriculum for high school students.
 Currently, a Global Education Associate with Axiom Learning, San Francisco, Lina is committed to helping young people build emotional literacy, strengthen well-being, and access meaningful opportunity.